loveymlf4/ROP-Calculator/README.md

-📦 Reorder Point (ROP) Calculator – Overview
-This tool helps inventory planners calculate Reorder Points (ROP) for items using bootstrap simulation, particularly useful when dealing with lumpy or intermittent demand.

-🎯 Purpose
-Designed to assist in setting ROPs using historical demand data provided in Excel, this app:

-Calculates ROPs per item

-Classifies items using ABC analysis

-Flags items that lack sufficient demand data and require human review

-🧠 Core Logic
-✅ Qualified Items
-An item is considered "Qualified" for ROP calculation if:

-Average monthly demand is ≥ 0.5 units

-Transaction count (distinct days with sales) is ≥ 10

-These criteria ensure we don’t blindly calculate reorder points for items that barely move or only sold a couple times by chance.

-❌ Human Review Needed
-Items that don’t meet either criterion are tagged as “Human check needed”.
-Why?

-Because trying to generate a reorder point for extremely low-demand or one-off items can lead to:

-Overordering dead stock

-False confidence in simulation-based ROPs

-Misuse of working capital

-Instead, these items are flagged for manual consideration (e.g. phase-out, special order only, or seasonal handling).

-📊 How It Works
-Upload a file with calendar_date, item_number, and quantity

-Optionally provide branch_number

-Adjust sliders for:

-Lead time

-Working days per week

-Service levels by ABC class

-Click Run to simulate ROPs using bootstrap for qualified items

-Download the result:

-Sheet 1: ROP results for qualified items

-Sheet 2: Items requiring human review
+# 📦 Reorder Point (ROP) Calculator

+## 🧭 Overview
+This tool helps inventory planners calculate Reorder Points (ROP) using historical transaction data and bootstrap simulation.
+It's especially useful for **lumpy** or **intermittent** demand patterns where traditional statistical methods may fail.

+## 🚀 How to Use

+### 1. Upload Your Excel File
+- The file **must contain** the following columns:
+  - `calendar_date`
+  - `item_number`
+  - `quantity`
+- Optionally, include `branch_number` if you're analyzing data by branch.
+- File size must be **under 200MB** (Streamlit's upload limit).

+### 2. Configure Parameters (in the sidebar)
+- Lead time in working days
+- Working days per week
+- Bootstrap sample size
+- ABC service levels

+### 3. Click **"Run"** (or the app runs automatically after upload)
+- Results will be shown in the app and available to download as an Excel file with two sheets:
+  - `ROP Results`: items that qualify for ROP calculation
+  - `Needs Review`: items that don’t meet minimum data requirements

+---

+## 🧠 Core Logic

+### ✅ Qualified Items
+An item is considered **"Qualified"** for ROP calculation if:
+- Average monthly demand is **≥ 0.5 units**
+- Total number of transactions (distinct days with sales) is **≥ 10**

+Items that don't meet these criteria are flagged for **manual review** in the `Needs Review` sheet.

+---

+### 🔢 ABC Classification
+Among qualified items:
+- Items are sorted by total quantity sold.
+- Classification:
+  - **A**: Top 80% of cumulative volume
+  - **B**: Next 15%
+  - **C**: Remaining 5%

+### 🎯 Service Levels (default settings)
+- A items: 95%
+- B items: 85%
+- C items: 75%

+You can adjust these in the sidebar.

+---

+### 📈 ROP Calculation via Bootstrap
+- Weekly demand is resampled from historical data.
+- For each sample, demand during lead time is simulated.
+- The final ROP is the **percentile** based on your service level.
+- If demand is lumpy and bootstrap result is unusually low, a **mode override** is applied to avoid understocking.

+---

+## ⚠️ Performance Notice
+Depending on the number of items and data history, this app may take **up to several minutes** to run — especially on large files or less powerful machines.

+---

+## 👨‍💻 Author
+Yi Han | Made with 💪 and 🍵

+---

+## 📜 License
+MIT License